 What ring material best tells your story?
-It could be whiskey barrel wood, Colorado elk antler, Celtic tartan wool, or even handcrafted leather.
+It could be whiskey barrel wood, naturally shed elk antler, Celtic tartan wool, or even handcrafted leather.
 It could include various types of wood, along with inlays of precious metals or other meaningful materials.

 But perhaps more important than the material your ring is made of, is the ring's purpose.
 If you're buying a ring to give to a significant other, consider the meaning behind it.
 Consider what you want the ring to say.
 While the options are endless, there are a few basic categories that most rings fall into: